-16. When assessing Recommendation 1, assessors should concentrate their analysis on the following elements: (1) processes and mechanisms in place to produce and coordinate the risk assessment(s); (2) the reasonableness of the risk assessment(s); and, (3) the alignment of risk-based measures with the risks identified (e.g., exemptions, higher or lower risks situations).
+assessment(s); (2) the reasonableness of the risk assessment(s); and, (3) the alignment of risk-based measures with the risks identified (e.g., exemptions, higher or lower risks situations).

-17. When assessing Immediate Outcome 1, assessors, based on their views of the reasonableness of the assessment(s) of risks, should focus on how well the competent authorities use their understanding of the risks in practice to inform policy development and activities to mitigate the risks.

-18. Risk-based requirements - For each Recommendation where financial institutions and Designated Non-Financial Businesses or Professions (DNFBPs) should be required to take certain actions, assessors should normally assess compliance on the basis that all financial institutions and DNFBPs should have to meet all the specified requirements.
+- 18. When assessing Immediate Outcome 1, assessors, based on their views of the reasonableness of the assessment(s) of risks, should focus on how well the competent authorities use their understanding of the risks in practice to inform policy development and activities to mitigate the risks. - 19.
+Risk-based requirements For each Recommendation where financial institutions and Designated Non-Financial Businesses or Professions (DNFBPs) should be required to take certain actions, assessors should normally assess compliance on the basis that all financial institutions and DNFBPs should have to meet all the specified requirements.
 However, an important consideration underlying the FATF Recommendations is the degree of risk of money laundering or terrorist financing for particular types of institutions, businesses or professions, or for particular customers, products, transactions, or countries.
 A country may, therefore, take risk into account in the application of the Recommendations (e.g., in the application of simplified measures), and assessors will need to take the risks, and the flexibility allowed by the risk-based approach, into account when determining whether there are deficiencies in a country's preventive measures, and their importance.
-Where the FATF Recommendations identify higher risk activities for which enhanced or specific measures are required, all such measures must be applied, although the extent of such measures may vary according to the specific level of risk.

-19. Exemptions for low-risk situations - Where there is a low risk of money laundering and terrorist financing, countries may decide not to apply some of the Recommendations requiring financial institutions and DNFBPs to take certain actions.
-In such cases, countries should provide assessors with the evidence and analysis which was the basis for the decision not to apply the Recommendations.

-20. Requirements for financial institutions, DNFBPs, and countries - The FATF Recommendations state that financial institutions or DNFBPs "should" or "should be required to" take certain actions, or that countries "should ensure" that certain actions are taken by financial institutions, DNFBPs or other entities or persons.
-In order to use one consistent phrase, the relevant criteria in this Methodology use the phrase "Financial institutions (or DNFBPs) should be required".

-21. Law or enforceable means - The note on the Legal basis of requirements on financial institutions and DNFBPs (at the end of the Interpretive Notes to the FATF Recommendations) sets out the required legal basis for enacting the relevant requirements.
+Where the FATF Recommendations identify higher risk activities for which enhanced or specific measures are required, all such measures must be applied, although the extent of such measures may vary according to the specific level of risk. - 20.
+Exemptions for low-risk situations Where there is a low risk of money laundering and terrorist financing, countries may decide not to apply some of the Recommendations requiring financial institutions and DNFBPs to take certain actions.
+In such cases, countries should provide assessors with the evidence and analysis which was the basis for the decision not to apply the Recommendations. - 21.
+Requirements for financial institutions, DNFBPs, VASPs and countries The FATF Recommendations state that financial institutions, DNFBPs and VASPs "should" or "should be required to" take certain actions, or that countries "should ensure" that certain actions are taken by financial institutions, DNFBPs, VASPs or other entities or persons.
+In order to use one consistent phrase, the relevant criteria in this Methodology use the phrase "Financial institutions (DNFBPs and VASPs) should be required". - 22.
+Law or enforceable means The note on the Legal basis of requirements on financial institutions, DNFBPs and VASPs (at the end of the Interpretive Notes to the FATF Recommendations) sets out the required legal basis for enacting the relevant requirements.
 Assessors should consider whether the mechanisms used to implement a given requirement qualify as an enforceable means on the basis set out in that note.
 Assessors should be aware that Recommendations 10, 11, and 20 contain requirements which must be set out in law, while other requirements may be set out in either law or enforceable means.
 It is possible that types of documents or measures which are not considered to be enforceable means may nevertheless help contribute to effectiveness, and may, therefore, be considered in the context of effectiveness analysis, without counting towards meeting requirements of technical compliance (e.g., voluntary codes of conduct issued by private sector bodies or non-binding guidance by a supervisory authority).